sruShiva/Aadhaar_hackathon/README.md

-# Aadhaar_hackathon
+# Aadhaar hackathon : Problem statement 3 of Address authentication

-This repository contains the Nodejs files for a REST API that helps in formatting address in aadhaar card.
+This folder contains the Nodejs files for a REST API that helps in formatting address in the aadhaar card.
 It supports 100 languages.